 - Online threaded discussions are public messages, and all writings in this area will be viewable by the entire class or assigned group members.
-If you prefer that only the instructor sees your communication, send it to by email, and be sure to identify yourself and identify the class in the subject line. - Posting of personal contact information is discouraged (e.g. telephone numbers), but not forbidden. - Online Instructor Response Policy: I will check email somewhat frequently and will respond to course related questions within 48 hours if possible.
+If you prefer that only the instructors see your communication, then use email, and be sure to identify yourself and identify the class in the subject line. - Posting of personal contact information is discouraged (e.g. telephone numbers), but not forbidden.

+- Online Instructor Response Policy: We will check email somewhat frequently and will respond to course related questions within 48 hours if possible.
 For fastest response use Canvas messaging. - Observation of "Netiquette": All your online communications need to be composed with fairness, honesty and tact.
 Spelling and grammar are very important in an online course.
-What you put into an online course reflects on your level of professionalism. - Check the Announcements area and the course syllabus before you ask general course "housekeeping" questions (i.e. how do I submit assignment 3?).
+What you put into an online course reflects on your level of professionalism. - Check the Announcements area (Announcements in Canvas and the #announcements channel in Slack) and the course syllabus before you ask general course "housekeeping" questions (i.e. how do I submit assignment 3?).